ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 identifiers are two-byte values, so the maximum possible value is 0xFFFF = 65535.

-Template:
+New registrations need to list the following attributes:

+Value:
-* Value: The two-byte identifier for the algorithm
+: The two-byte identifier for the algorithm

+Name:
-* Name: Name of the issuance protocol
+: Name of the issuance protocol

+Token Structure:
-* Token Structure: The contents of the Token structure in {{redemption}}
+: The contents of the Token structure in {{redemption}}

-* Token Key Encoding: The encoding of the "token-key" parameter in {{redemption}}
+Token Key Encoding:
+: The encoding of the "token-key" parameter in {{redemption}}

+TokenChallenge Structure:
-* TokenChallenge Structure: The contents of the TokenChallenge structure in {{challenge}}
+: The contents of the TokenChallenge structure in {{challenge}}

+Publicly Verifiable:
-* Publicly Verifiable: A Y/N value indicating if the output tokens are publicly verifiable
+: A Y/N value indicating if the output tokens are publicly verifiable

+Public Metadata:
-* Public Metadata: A Y/N value indicating if the output tokens can contain public metadata.
+: A Y/N value indicating if the output tokens can contain public metadata.

+Private Metadata:
-* Private Metadata: A Y/N value indicating if the output tokens can contain private metadata.
+: A Y/N value indicating if the output tokens can contain private metadata.

+Nk:
-* Nk: The length in bytes of an output authenticator
+: The length in bytes of an output authenticator

+Nid:
-* Nid: The length of the token key identifier
+: The length of the token key identifier

+Reference:
-* Reference: Where this algorithm is defined
+: Where this algorithm is defined

+Notes:
-* Notes: Any notes associated with the entry
+: Any notes associated with the entry
+{: spacing="compact"}

 New entries in this registry are subject to the Specification Required registration policy ({{!RFC8126, Section 4.6}}).
 Designated experts need to